fcf-framework/fcfUnion/README.md

 * `bool friendly = false` - If `true`, then output is generated with line breaks and indentation.
 * `const char* tab = "  "` - A line containing a tab.
-* `fcf::StringDataFormat mode = SF_JSON` - Output format.
+* `fcf::UnionFormat mode = SF_JSON` - Output format.
 SF_JSON - Json format.
 SF_VALUE - the value format is similar to SF_JSON, if the root element is a string, then the value will not be enclosed in quotation marks when output.

 <a name="description_union__iterator"></a>
 #### Class fcf::Union::iterator